Everyone Counts In Iredell County raises funds for new playground

 People are also reading…

-Guests came donned in spring dresses, bow ties, and derby hats to enjoy lunch.
-The day was sponsored by Lowe’s Home Improvement, Dr. Tony Johnson, Cooke Rentals, The Saddle Club at 1791, Willow Branch Floral and Decor, Queen City Pastry, Senator Vickie Sawyer and Temple Team, Keller Williams.
+Guests came donned in spring dresses, bow ties and derby hats to enjoy lunch.
+The day was sponsored by Lowe’s Home Improvement, Dr. Tony Johnson, Cooke Rentals, The Saddle Club at 1791, Willow Branch Floral and Décor, Queen City Pastry, Sen. Vickie Sawyer and Temple Team, Keller Williams.

 Following lunch, guests were welcomed by Johnson.
 The group then heard from Chris Grace, the principal at Lakeshore Elementary.
-He explained that the tremendous growth along Perth Road and Highway 150 had resulted in a recent six classroom addition at LES.
+He explained that the tremendous growth along Perth Road and N.C.
+150 had resulted in a recent six-classroom addition at LES.

 “The new wing is beautiful, but our playground was displaced, and our students have been without a playground for about a year and a half.”
 He told the crowd that he shared with a kindergarten class that he was “going to a luncheon to get them a playground.”
 Grace said, “The kids absolutely exploded with cheers.”

 Following lunch and a silent auction, guests were invited to make donations to the LES playground.
-After just two hours, the group raised $37 thousand dollars.
+After just two hours, the group raised $37,000.
 The surprise of the day came when executives from Lowe’s Home Improvement announced that any money raised during the luncheon would be matched by Lowe’s Home Improvement.

 Follow Ben Gibson on Facebook and Twitter at @BenGibsonSRL